quidity/dumb-matlab/README.md

 dumb-matlab
 ===========

-Helper functions general enough to be generally useful
+Helper functions general enough to be generally useful.

+Your milage will vary.